MicrosoftDocs/Viva/Viva/glint/reports/act-strengths-opportunities.md

 > If there are less than two eligible items ranked, the Strengths & Opportunities section is hidden on a user's dashboard.
 This can happen when:
 > - There are insufficient results
 > - All items have low or medium impact
-> - A users is on a report filtered to only one item
+> - A user is on a report filtered to only one item

 ## Why does my screen indicate *View Focus Area* rather than *Take Action*?